Roboy/RoboyVR/00_sphinx_documentation/documentation/BeRoboy/2_DeveloperManual.rst

 **Example for a world (camera.world) file:**
-In this case the world file contains a ground plane and the legs with upper body roboy model.
+In this case the world file contains a ground plane, the legs with upper body roboy model and a light source, a sun.

 .. code:: bash